Overview

 Labor & Delivery

-- Only three designated banded visitors may visit at one time which includes a doula.
+- Only three designated banded visitors age 16 and older may visit at one time which includes a doula.

 - Labor & Delivery Operating Room (OR)/Post-Anesthesia Care Unit (PACU).